oplS17projects/D-D-Character-Generator/README.md

 # D&D Character Creator

 ### Statement
 The idea of this project is to be able to generate a random Dungeon and Dragons 5th edition character.
-We're doing this with various csv files that are parsed through an evaluator to generate the character.
+We have done this with various csv files that are parsed through an evaluator to generate the character.

 ### Analysis
 Map will be used extensively throughout this project to iterate through csv files (csv->map) and to iterate through lists.